 Identify a set of values of the input x that will execute all statements in funl's flow graph at least once.
+Show your work by identifying each statement as it gets executed by your inputs, showing that your inputs, taken as a set, cover all statements.
 (4 points)